johngarrett/garrepi-blog-posts/the-iphone-3gs-in-2020.md

 ## Why

-Every so often, I find myself at the whims of my phone.
+Every so often, I find myself unable to control phone usage.
 That is, I spend hours a day aimlessly scrolling through social media while avoiding important calls, texts, and work.
-I've tried many solutions: turning off biometrics to slow down login, rigid screen time limits, having my roommate be the sole proprietor of my passcode, etc. At the end of the day, having a \$1,000 iPhone makes me want to use it as a \$1,000 iPhone...
+I've tried different solutions: turning off biometrics to slow down login, rigid screen time limits, having my roommate be the sole proprietor of my passcode, etc.

+At the end of the day, having a \$1,000 iPhone makes me want to use it as a \$1,000 iPhone...

 All of that's beside the point.
 The solution, for me, is to periodically downgrade to an older iPhone every few months.
 This both breaks my bad habits and curbs my desire for buying a new phone.